Beneath the American Renaissance, David S. Reynolds

 About David S. Reynolds

-David S. Reynolds is a distinguished professor of English and American studies at the Graduate Center and Baruch College of the City University of New York.
-He is the author of John Brown, Abolitionist, winner of the Gustavus Myers Outstanding Book Award; Walt Whitman's America, winner of the Bancroft Prize and the Ambassador Book Prize; and Beneath the American Renaissance, winner of Phi Beta Kappa's Christian Gauss Award.
-He lives in Old Westbury, New York.
+David S. Reynolds is a distinguishedpProfessor of English and American studies at the Graduate Center of the City University of New York.
+He is the author of John Brown, Abolitionist, and Walt Whitman’s America, among others.
+He is the winner of the Bancroft Prize, the Ambassador Book Award, the Christian Gauss Award, and was a finalist for the National Book Critics Circle Award.

 About Sean Wilentz